About Leanora Minai

 Repeated nights of begging my parents to let me stay up for the late news only confirmed my passion for journalism.
 I graduated from Texas Christian University’s journalism program, now the Schieffer School of Journalism.

-I'm now at Duke University, working as the communications director for the Office of Communication Services.
-I serve as editor for the award-winning Working@Duke and co-editor for Duke Today.
-I'm pursuing a master's degree in liberal studies at Duke and serve on the board of directors at the Museum of Durham History.
+I am now Executive Director of Communications for the Office of Communication Services at Duke University, where I serve as the editor for the award-winning Working@Duke magazine and co-editor for Duke Today.
+I'm pursuing a master's degree in liberal studies at Duke University and serve on the board of directors at the Museum of Durham History.

-I'm always looking for a good story that can make a difference and affect positive change.
-I received a certificate in documentary arts from Duke's Center for Documentary Studies after producing a short documentary film about mothers who support each other through grief after losing a child to murder.
+I'm always looking to tell a story that can make a difference and affect positive change.
+I received a certificate in documentary arts from Duke's Center for Documentary Studies after producing "The Mothers," a short documentary film about mothers in Durham, North Carolina, who support each other through grief after losing a child to murder.

-I count among my passions looking at old buildings, exploring cities near and far on foot and enjoying life with my family, which includes our mischievous Labrador, Vinny.
+I count among my passions looking at old buildings, exploring cities near and far on foot and enjoying life in the great city of Durham, North Carolina, with my family, which includes our mischievous silver labrador, Vinny.